LaunchCodeEducation/web-fundamentals/assignments/formation/README.md

 #### Setting Up

-Create a new Google App Engine app called `caesar`, and then set up a local Git repository and a remote repository on GitHub.
+Create a new Google App Engine app called `signup`, and then set up a local Git repository and a remote repository on GitHub.
 See [Hello Google App Engine][hello-gae] for a refresher on that process.

 #### Doin Work